Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 What is Brindle?

-While brindle stripes often seem quite irregular they often follow some basic direction with a V-shape along the back and stripes running vertically and loosely following the shape of the body.
+While brindle stripes often seem quite irregular, they often follow some basic direction with a V-shape along the back and stripes running vertically and loosely following the shape of the body.

-Both eumelanin and phaeomelanin are visible in this pattern and many traits like merle, greying, color dilution, liver, white spotting, ticking, intensity or countershading can have an influence on how a brindled dog actually looks.
+Many traits that affect these pigments such as merle, graying, color dilution, liver, white spotting, ticking, intensity, or countershading can change how a brindled dog actually looks.

 And there might also be some yet unknown modifiers that affect the expression of different brindle patterns.
+Brindle density varies greatly from barely visible striping to very, very dense striping.

 The kbr-Allele

-The wild type allele ky causes normal production of eumelanin and phaeomelanin in all patterns.
+The wild-type allele ky causes normal production of eumelanin and phaeomelanin in all patterns.
 The dominant allele KB causes a dominant black coat with only eumelanin.

-kbr causes a somewhat random variegated expression of the KB allele on red coat.
-And this is hardly surprising if we consider that the kbr orignated from a recombination event between a KB and a ky allele.
-So the brindle allele essentially is a duplication of the K-Locus on one chromosome.
+And this is hardly surprising if we consider that the kbr variant orignated from a recombination event between a KB and a ky allele.
+The brindle allele happened due to a duplication of the K locus where somehow at least one copy of KB and one of ky ended up next to each other on the same chromosome.

 The brindle stripes give us a clue about the pathways the pigment cell precursors (melanoblasts) traveled across our dog’s body.
 During embryonic development, they migrate from the neural crest along the body all the way to the extremities.
-And in brindle dogs, some cells produce a solid black coat (KB) and some produce a solid yellow coat (ky) creating a striping pattern.
+And in brindle dogs, some cells produce a solid black coat (KB) and some produce a solid yellow coat (ky) thus creating a striping pattern.

 There seems to be more to brindle than we currently understand.
 Newer research by Vetgenomics Russia from 2023 indicates that brindle alleles can change between generations.